dlab-berkeley/programming-fundamentals/1-2_create.md

 python_script.py
 ~~~

-We can now run it:
+We can now run it calling the python interpreter:

 ~~~ {.input}
 python python_script.py